anki-geo/ultimate-geography/README.md

 1. Go to the **[_Releases_ page](https://github.com/axelboc/anki-ultimate-geography/releases)** and find the latest release.
 1. In the _Downloads_ section, find the Anki package `Ultimate_Geography_v[...]_EN.apkg` and download it.
 1. Import it in Anki, synchronise your devices and you're good to go!
+1. To stay informed of new releases, make sure to [watch this repository's releases](https://help.github.com/en/articles/watching-and-unwatching-releases-for-a-repository).

 > You can also download the latest Anki package from the [shared deck page]( https://ankiweb.net/shared/info/2109889812).